-- a) Insufficiency of current tariffs for electricity transmission to cover the capital expenditures of AZhK is an indicator of possible impairment of fixed assets and intangible assets AZhK; - b) Increased competition in the electricity market, lower economic growth and their possible impact on the sales growth rate and tariffs of EGRES-1 in the future, are the factors of possible impairment of fixed assets. - c) Management has performed an impairment indicators analysis of fixed assets of ALES and concluded that no such indicators exist as of 31 December 2016.
+b) Increased competition in the electricity market, lower economic growth and their possible impact on the sales growth rate and tariffs of EGRES-1 in the future, are the factors of possible impairment of fixed assets.

+c) Management has performed an impairment indicators analysis of fixed assets of ALES and concluded that no such indicators exist as of 31 December 2016.

 At the same time, as result of operations during first half of the year certain trends were observed, indicating a possible impairment of fixed assets, such as lower sales volumes of heat energy and disapproval by the competent authority of the planned increase in tariffs for heat energy in 2016.
 The Group engaged independent experts to carry out the impairment test of fixed assets and intangible assets.

-We received, inspected and evaluated the models used by management to assess the impairment of non-financial assets and assessed methodology and the main assumptions used in the models, and their consistency with the budgets and business plans, information and our expertise, taking into account the specifics of the industry.
+We received, inspected and evaluated the models used by management to assess the impairment of non-financial assessed assets and the methodology and the main assumptions used in the models, and their consistency with the budgets and business plans, external information and our expertise, taking into account the specifics of the industry.
 We engaged our valuation experts to form our conclusion in relation to the assumptions and methodology used for impairment assessment.